SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-13-jnj-thrombosis-pause.md

 <img src="{{ site.baseurl }}/images/2021-04-13-jnj-thrombosis-pause-fda.jpg" width="400" height="159" alt="FDA: Pause JnJ vaccine for clots" title="FDA: Pause JnJ vaccine for clots" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 Today, though, the US authorities announced similar, but _very_ rare, effects from the JnJ vaccine.
-Both JnJ and AZ/OX are viral vector vaccines (JnJ uses a human adenovirus, whereas AZ/OX uses a simian adenovirus).
+Both JnJ and AZ/OX are viral vector vaccines (JnJ uses a human adenovirus, whereas AZ/OX uses a simian adenovirus; the Russian Sputnik V vaccine uses two different human adenoviruses).
 Perhaps the problem is related to viral vector vaccines (called a "class effect"), since no such effect is seen for the mRNA vaccines from Pfizer &amp; Moderna?
 After all, there's only 1 other viral vector vaccine approved (JnJ's Ebola vaccine, approved in Europe), so the data are thin on the ground.